get-convex/resend/README.md

 Then, calling `myEmailingAction` from anywhere in your app will send this test email.

+If you want to send emails to real addresses, you need to disable `testMode`.
+You can do this in `ResendOptions`, [as detailed below](#resend-component-options-and-going-into-production).

 ## Advanced Usage

 ### Setting up a Resend webhook